Frequently Asked Questions

 What were the trial designs?

-Both The Ring Study and ASPIRE are randomized, double-blinded and placebo-controlled.
+Both The Ring Study and ASPIRE were randomized, double-blinded and placebo-controlled.
 Women enrolled in either study were randomly assigned to use either the dapivirine ring or a placebo ring that contained no active drug, and received a new ring at every monthly clinic visit.
 Neither the women nor the researchers knew the group assignments.

 Both studies also assessed how well women liked using the ring (acceptability) and consistency of ring use (adherence).
 In addition, both studies collected data on the rates of sexually transmitted infections (STIs), HIV-2 infection, and pregnancy occurring during the study as well as the frequency of drug resistance in women who become HIV-1 positive during the trial.
 All women in the two studies received ongoing HIV risk-reduction and safe sex counseling, free male condoms, STI treatment and other medical services.

 What are the topline results of The Ring Study and ASPIRE?

 The Ring Study and ASPIRE each found that the monthly dapivirine ring helped reduce the risk of HIV infection in women.
 The ring was also found to be safe in both studies.